sleepcry/test/README.md

 a notification,clearly and simply.

 ## What
-I`m try to manage my TODO business simply and clearly.So I need a secretary,a smart business secretary, that`s why I call it Busecretary.
+I am trying to manage my TODO business simply and clearly.So I need a secretary,a smart business secretary, that`s why I call it Busecretary.

 ##Why
 Insofar as we know,there are already so many calendar apps,why don`t I use them.Simply saying,they are too comlex or too pool.

-I always forget something, and I want to be notified when it`s time to do something.
+I always forget something, and I want to be notified when it is time to do something.
 However, the existent apps cannot satisfy my requirement fully.
 Alarm can simply notify me every day, and only a few alarms can be set.
 The calendar is complex to use and cannot set